 Previously . . . . . . .

-We have analysed the feed-back received from our Consultation Event on 19th January.
+We have analysed the feed-back received from our Consultation Event in January 2019.

 The majority we against the proposed development.
 See the results here: Survey Results

 So we have sent a representation to the Scottish Government Energy Consents Unit, which you can see here: FCC Representation to ECU.

 The Moray Council have also decided to object to this development, but the matter will be decided by Scottish Government.